Strategy

 Ensure skilled people and expertise to make a difference

-The best expertise and competences for current and new businesses is built, and new talents are acquired to join the company to fill the identified gaps.
+The best expertise and competences for current and new businesses are built, and new talents are acquired to join the company to fill the identified gaps.

 Company wide leadership principles, common operational model, and digitalized processes across the businesses are built to provide solid foundation for growth.